Frequently Asked Questions

 Where Do I find Music for my podcast?

 There are heaps of fantastic music resources.
-My top recommendations are Audioblocks, AudioJungle, or searching Souncloud for royalty-free (or creative commons) music.
+My top recommendations are AudioJungle, Storyblocks, or searching YouTube Audio Library for royalty-free (or creative commons) music.
 If you’re feeling really fancy, you can have a custom song created for you through Songfinch or Music Radio Creative.

 What software should I use to edit my audio?